hvpham-yorku/Group7-UniVerse/README.md

 # UniVerse

+note: to have access to firebase you would have to contact me by # or email 905-965-6789 or olajonlutimilehin@gmail.com so I can add you to it. : )

 ## Motivation

 **UniVerse** is a social networking application that connects users based on shared hobbies and interests.
 The project aims to help users find friends with similar passions, enhancing their social experience by allowing them to connect with like-minded individuals.
 By focusing on specific activities, UniVerse fosters meaningful connections and helps users engage in group activities with new friends.